SakithaSamarathunga33/THE-PET/README.md

 - Google OAuth login (for customer accounts)
 - Role-based access control for protected routes

-## 📱 Mobile Responsive

-The application is fully responsive and optimized for both desktop and mobile devices.

 ## 🔮 Future Features

 - **Pet Health Records**: Track pet vaccinations and medical history